Resonant Mirkovi\'{c}-Vilonen polytopes and formulas for highest-weight characters: Resonance families

-\begin{proof} We refer the reader to \cite[Section 4.5]{HongKang} for the axioms of a highest weight crystal of Cartan type $A_1\times A_1$.
+Now assume that $RF(\bm)\cap\B(\lam+\rho)=\emptyset$.
 Proposition \ref{Prop: empty intersection} tells us that the definition of weight map $\mathrm{wt}$ is sufficient and takes values ranging in the correct weight set for the highest weight $(s_6+1,\min\{s_2,s_5\}+1)$.
-Of the various axioms of a Kashiwara crystal, the only one which is not immediate from the definitions is the relation
+It remains only to show that the crystal is seminormal: that is, we need

 where $h_i$ is the simple coroot associated to the corresponding $A_1$-factor of the root system.
-In fact, this axiom is what motivates the definition of the weight map.
-For example, when $i=1$ this axiom is the statement that
+When $i=1$, our definition gives